3 Basic Adwords PPC Strategies to Get Started

 Analyze Your Competitor’s Keywords

 It never hurts to take a second look at your keywords.
+Consider conducting a PPC competitor analysis before starting your campaign.
 The right keywords are the first bridge between your business and your customers for PPC ads.
 Since PPC ads are usually served up in relation to a search query, the importance is obvious.

 Most businesses start by making some educated guesses using Google’s tools, but that’s not the only place to look.
 You should consider looking at your competitor’s PPC keyword selection as well.
 There are a number of ways to do this.
 You may have to shell out some money on paid search engine intelligence software and other tools to do a deep dive on your competitors, especially in a large or high-competition market, but it can be worth it to squeeze out as many targets as you can.